jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ## What I Thought

 One important thing is to know which stats are most important.
-I figured off the top of my head, and throughout my years of playing basketball myself, high school and college, that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
+I figured off the top of my head, and throughout my years of playing basketball myself, high school and college (*being a member of the 7-footer club, how could I not play?*), that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
 I was surprised when I discovered I was wrong.
 The number of points wasn't even in the top 5 stats.

 ## Baseline Score